carter-le/NASA_HD4_to_Land_Class_Dataset/README.md

 reduction = args.reduceboundary
 ```

-I then open the user-provided boundary file using json.load() and populate newMap, which I then write to a new json file using json.dump(), open the new file - again using json.load() - and defined the variable polygon as WKT.
+I then open the user-provided boundary file using json.load() and reformat the data into the dictionary newMap, which I then write to a new json file using json.dump().
+I open the new file, again using json.load(), and define the variable polygon as well know text (WKT).
 At this point you may need to alter the code to account for your particular boundary file as I did not make this code adaptable to different file formats.
 Make sure that when you adjust the file you do not change the format of newMap, or you may have issues running the rest of the script.

 ```python
 with open(boundaryfile) as f: